tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/smart-contracts.md

 ---
-title: "Smart contracts"
+title: "Blockchain Technology in More Detail - Smart Contracts"
 order: 9
 description:
 tag: fast-track
 ---

---> Curtail content

-# Introduction
+# Blockchain Technology in More Detail - Smart Contracts

 A contract is commonly known as a *formalisation of a relationship and/or transaction*.
 In common law a contract is understood as a *"meeting of minds"* -a meeting that entails an intricate play of trust building and relies on a legal system evolved through centuries with deep underlying traditions and understandings.